gajjara/gajjara.github.io/cleaning_device.md

 The above image is an image for a retainer that is untouched.

-The image below is an image of a retainer stained by baby food
+The image below is an image of a retainer stained by baby food.

 <img src = "images/cleaning_toi_dirty.png?raw=true"/>